 MCC’s First Trade Mission with 10 U.S. Firms

-In June 2015, MCC completed its first trade and investment mission together with the U.S. Department of Commerce to Tanzania and Malawi with 10 American companies to explore business opportunities in the countries’ power sectors.
+In June 2015, MCC led its first trade and investment mission to Tanzania and Malawi with the U.S. Department of Commerce and 10 American companies to explore business opportunities in those countries’ power sectors.
 The mission was designed to promote U.S. exports and the expansion of U.S. businesses’ presence in Africa.

 Procurement and Investment Opportunity Roadshow